-Sebastien had trouble getting back to sleep after Professor Lacer’s impromptu nighttime visit, despite her exhaustion.
-She had left Professor Lacer’s house with Damien, who was just as wide-eyed and shocked-looking as she felt on the inside.
+Despite her exhaustion, Sebastien had trouble getting back to sleep after Professor Lacer’s impromptu nighttime visit.
+She had left Professor Lacer’s house with Damien, who looked just as shocked as she felt, practically marching on her heels.

-Sebastien grilled him on everything Professor Lacer had said to him, but really, there wasn’t much.
-However Lacer had figured out the Will-strain, Damien hadn’t helped him, and she couldn’t really fault Damien for mentioning her Conduit when it had gotten her a new one, one so much better it almost made her want to cry with relief.
+Sebastien grilled him on everything Professor Lacer had said, but there really wasn’t much to go over.
+However Lacer had figured out the Will-strain, Damien hadn’t helped him, and she couldn’t really fault Damien for mentioning her Conduit when it had gotten her a new one—one so much better it almost made her want to cry with relief.

-Now that her problem had been solved, she realized it had been rather obvious.
+Now that her Conduit problem had been solved, she realized it had been rather obvious.
 She had instinctively wanted to keep her new, sub-par Conduit a secret, and not only because she didn’t want anyone wondering what she’d been doing to break her old one on the same weekend the Raven Queen almost got caught.
 She’d unconsciously believed that if the University found out, they would expect her to immediately rectify the situation or be kicked out.
 Celerium was ridiculously expensive, exponentially so at higher capacities, and students without a proper Conduit were endangering not only themselves but others.
-There was no way they would value her as a student more than someone like Alec Gervin, even if she was more deserving.

 Damien was rather smug about the whole thing, but she was actually too tired to snap at him.
 She felt like she’d lived weeks over the course of that single day, with enough stress and mental exertion to fill it all.

 Sebastien used her new Conduit to cast her dreamless sleep spell.
-It worked like a crystallized silk, and she poured as much power into the spell as she wanted, without worry.
+It channeled magic like silk, and she poured as much into the spell as she wanted without worry.